Bobby Messano: Career

 Bobby Messano's first Contemporary Blues CD Dominion Roads was released on Ichiban/EMI Records in 1998.
 The label went bankrupt in 2002 and Messano put his material on the fledgling MP3.com.
 He then released Dominion Roads as the retitled Holdin' Ground in 2004 on FishHead records, followed by Bobby Messano Live in Madison in 2008 on his own Prince Frog Records label that was distributed by CD Baby.
+This was Bobby's first album with Geoff Wilbourn producing.